 Knowing everything you know, do you still think vasectomy is a good idea?

 Absolutely.
 There is no method of contraception that is perfect, but vasectomy is a very good method.
-I’ve even had a vasectomy myself.
-The vast majority of men are very happy with their vasectomies and I feel very honored to help men achieve this excellent method of contraception.
+Both of the physicians in our practice have had vasectomies.
+The vast majority of men are very happy with their vasectomies and we feel very honored to help men achieve this excellent method of contraception.